How does learning work?

 - Learning structures and reorganizes the brain

-- Emotions have an enormous influence on the learning (enable better learning or blocking the learning).
+- Emotions have an enormous influence on learning (enabling better learning or blocking the learning).

 - Create a safe environment (1).

 Trainees explore and try out new ideas and techniques in a safe, supportive space.
-It’s an important part of the learning experience .
-Trainees must pushed outside their comfort zone, doing over the top expressions, gestures, vocal exercises, sometimes even being filmed presenting.
+It’s an important part of the learning experience.
+Trainees must be pushed outside their comfort zone, doing over-the-top expressions, gestures, vocal exercises, sometimes even being filmed presenting.
 In such an environment, they are able to make mistakes and learn from them without the stress of being in an operational work context.

 Training content must be adapted to the needs of each group in order for it to be relevant.
 The training designer must take into account the trainees’ characteristics and create the content or stories they can relate to.

 This facilitates long-term behavior change.
 One of the reasons workplace training programs fail is because participants are unable to apply what they have learned.
 Recent research 2 shows that micro-learning, or learning in bite-sized chunks, makes the transfer of learning from the classroom to the desk 17 % more efficient.

 Learning “little and often” allows trainees to engage with new information more deeply (50% more, according to research.
 By breaking down large amounts of training content into small chapters, you help the brain to process and retain that information better.
 It’s much easier to introduce small (or micro) learning moments to employees’ work contexts.

 Flipped Learning is a sustainable learning method.
 Here are some facts describing how sustainable learning works with Flipped Learning:

 - Flipped Learning is active learning